- slide 1 of 4

 Performance Measurement Metrics

 Surprisingly, the performance measurement stage is where most enterprises face a lot of difficulty.
 The difficulty somewhat mirrors the one of applying Six Sigma in a service industry.
 Many companies find it challenging to identify what qualifies as a variable for performance measurement.
-This is a vital part of the application of Six Sigma, however, as without performance measurement, the question of how much a process has improved has a vague answer.
+Knowing this is a vital part of the application of Six Sigma, however, because without performance measurement, the question of how much a process has improved has a vague answer.

 There are various metrics for measurement, which fall under certain broad categories: